A Singleton Bound for Lattice Schemes: Singleton Bound

-All our main results on the bounds and their behavior are derived in this section.
-We introduce the notion of puncturing a scheme and investigate the effects of puncturing on the minimum distance of a lattice scheme.
-It will be proved that, after puncturing a scheme, the maximum drop in minimum distance will be two.
+We derive the Singleton bound for geometric modular lattices in this section.
+We use the notion of puncturing a scheme from \cite{KendSch} and investigate the effects of puncturing on the minimum distance of a lattice scheme.
+It will be proved that, after puncturing a scheme in a geometric modular lattice, the maximum drop in minimum distance will be two.
 However, if the lattice is known to be distributive, it is shown that the maximum drop in minimum distance is one.
-This observation will be applied repeatedly until the minimum distance drops to zero.
+This observation will be applied repeatedly until the minimum distance drops to zero so that a bound can be derived on the cardinality of the scheme.

-We will need the following definition of {\it Whitney number of the second kind}, from \cite{Stanley}, to state the lattice Singleton bound: \begin{definition} The {\it Whitney numbers} $c_L(n,k)$ of a lattice $L$ in a lattice with height $h$ and $n = h(I)$ is defined as \end{definition}
+We will need the following definition of {\it Whitney number of the second kind}, from \cite{Stanley}, to state the lattice Singleton bound: \begin{definition} The {\it Whitney numbers} $W_k(L)$ of a lattice $L$ in a lattice with height $h$ is defined as \end{definition}

 The Whitney numbers of a lattice count the total number of elements in the lattice of a given height.